saviviro/sstvars/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `sstvars` is to provide a comprehensive toolkit for maximum likelihood (ML) estimation and analysis of reduced form and structural smooth transition vector autoregressive (STVAR) models (including threshold VAR models).
+The goal of `sstvars` is to provide a comprehensive toolkit for (penalized and non-penalized) maximum likelihood (ML) estimation and analysis of reduced form and structural smooth transition vector autoregressive (STVAR) models (including threshold VAR models).
 Various transition weight functions, conditional distributions, and identification methods are accommodated.
 Also constrained ML estimation is supported with constraints on the autoregressive parameters, regimewise means, weight parameters, and the impact matrix.
 See the vignette for a more detailed description of the package.

 ## Installation